 Click Protected Servers under "Management Servers" and select Azure Backup Agent as the Backup Management Type.

 On the server’s detail blade, click Connect.
-This will download a Remote Desktop Connection file that you can use to connect to the server, copy the update installer, and then run the installer to update the MARS Agent on the server.
+A Remote Desktop Connection file will be downloaded that you can use to connect to the server, copy the update installer, and then run the installer to update the MARS Agent on the server.

-When you're done updating, you can select other servers that have Agent versions that are earlier than 2.0.9088.0 and then update the Agents on those servers in the same manner.
+When you're done updating, you can select other servers that have Agent versions that are earlier than 2.0.9099.0 and update the Agents on those servers in the same manner.

 If you are using Windows Server 2008 (SP2 and R2 SP1, any version), you must restart the computer after applying this update.
 Users who installed MARS Agent on other Windows Server versions don’t need to restart the computer after applying this update.